Students identify causes that influence thoughts, actions, and feelings, then can predict and modify human behavior.

 Our Psychology faculty are at the top of their field and have a diverse range of specialties.
 Our faculty is intentionally composed of professionals with a wide array of experiences, expertise, and training backgrounds, exposing our students to a variety of subdisciplines both within and outside the Psychology major.
 Meet a few of our faculty members below, or view all Psychology faculty>

-Dr. Fredrick received her PhD in Experimental Psychology in 2017.
-Some of her current research includes bisexual microaggressions and quality of life, as well as LGBTQ+ individuals experience of structural stigma in the current political climate.
+Dr. Fredrick received their PhD in Experimental Psychology in 2017.
+Some of their current research includes bisexual microaggressions and quality of life, as well as LGBTQ+ individuals experience of structural stigma in the current political climate.

 Research With Faculty From Day One

 Marist Psychology students are encouraged to participate in thoughtful research with faculty early on in their academic careers.
 Whether you choose to pursue a graduate degree or jump right into the field, undergraduate research is invaluable in progressing toward your goals.

 Students integrate diversity, equity, and inclusion to support effective practices in their fields.

 Experience hones workplace demeanor and guides ethical decision making in employment settings.

 Students become engaging public speakers, able to read an audience and generate productive discussion.